Curious about life as an environmental researcher?

 Methane-consuming bacteria grown in laboratory bottles

-You can see the picture of the bacteria that I grew in laboratory bottles - these bacteria eat methane and are called methanotrophs.
-I grew several sets of this bacteria under the exact same conditions, where the only difference between groups was the mix of gas that I injected into the bottle for them to use to grow.
-That way, if I saw difference between these groups, I could be fairly confident that the gas mixture is the root cause.
+The image on the left shows bacteria I grew in a laboratory.
+These bacteria eat methane and are called methanotrophs.
+I grew the bacteria in each bottle under the exact same conditions, where the only difference between groups was the mix of gases I injected into the bottle.
+That way, I could be fairly confident any difference between groups was likely caused by the differences in gas mixture.

-I was interested in seeing how feeding methane-consuming bacteria to fish and shrimp might impact their growth, providing benefits for aquaculture.
-However, it would have been very hard to grow a high number of the type of shrimp we eat in my lab space.
-And we need a large number to have a meaningful experiment.
-So instead, I used brine shrimp - a very small type of shrimp that is actually used to feed fish.
-Brine shrimp grow to be only a few millimeters long, and you can see the image of one that I took under the microscope.
+During my PhD, I was interested in seeing how methane-consuming bacteria might impact the growth of fish and shrimp, providing benefits for aquaculture.
+However, it would have been impractical to grow a high number of large shrimp in my lab space.
+So instead, I used brine shrimp - a very small type of shrimp that grows to be only a few millimeters long.
 With this model organism, I could hatch thousands at a time, and use hundreds in each experiment.

 Microscopic image of a brine shrimp